zackosowski/CSVault/Articles/Scope.md

 #article

-**Scope** in programming refers to the region within a program where a particular [[Variables|variable]] or [[Functions|function]] is accessible.
+**Scope** in programming refers to the region within a program where a particular [[Variables|variable]] or [[Functions (Python)|function]] is accessible.
 Understanding scope is essential for managing and organizing code effectively, particularly when working with variables and functions in different contexts.

 ---
 #### Types of Scope